Do you struggle to find your voice when taking photographs? Would you love to uncover your own unique photography style?

-Some people are well-known for their bright and airy (high key) images, while others have a dark Rembrandt-like style.
+Some people are well-known for their bright and airy (high key) images, while others have a dark Rembrandt lighting style.
 Again, this all comes down to personal choice and what feels right to you.

 You simply have to edit your photos in a way that is pleasing to your eyes.
 Don’t let anything else influence these decisions.

 During editing, you will be able to alter the saturation, vibrance, color, contrast, and texture in your images.
 If you really love structure, you may be more prone to adding clarity, than someone who loves dreamy pictures.

 All these combine to create your own unique style.